SabaGersamia/DataGridProject/README.md

 - **Rows**: Add, update, and delete rows within grids.
 - **Permissions**: Set custom permissions for users on specific grids.
 - **Batch Operations**: Support for batch updating and deleting rows.
-- **Responsive Design**: The app adapts to different screen sizes, ensuring a smooth experience on both desktop and mobile.

 ## Tech Stack